endodoug/endodoug.github.io/_posts/2016-09-12-alt-u-day-one.md

 ### Tips in Day One
 - `PlaygroundPage.current.needsIndefiniteExecution = true` keeps the page executing.
 This allows code to run when it depends on something else happening, because the playground may stop executing before our code runs.
 - `PlaygroundPage.current.finishExecution()` stops the execution.
+-  Git Stashes are useful for new ideas that may not be implemented at the current time, but worth saving for the future.